 If you want to know how to become a professional singer, we’ve put a few hints and tips together.
-We’ve also included some information on what singers can earn, what qualifications you might need, and details on whether anyone can learn to become a singer.
+We’ve also included some information on what singers can earn, what qualifications you might need, and details on whether anyone can learn to become a singer and how long it might take.

 How to be a professional singer